Short character sums for composite moduli: Graham-Ringrose Theorem.

-For given $(y, y')$, we consider and distinguish among the pairs $(f_{y, y'}, q_r)$ by whether or not they are admissible.
-Note that if $(f_{y, y'}, q_r)$ is not admissible, then the product of {\it bad} prime factors of $q_r$ is at least $q_r^\tau$.
-We will estimate the size of the set of bad $(y, y')$ and use trivial bound for the inner sum in \eqref{GR6}. \be \ee (For the second inequality, we note that $M>Q$.)
+For given $(y, y')$, we consider and distinguish among the pairs $(f_{y, y'}, q_r)$ by whether or not they are $q_r$-admissible.
+Note that if $(f_{y, y'}, q_r)$ is not admissible, then the product of {\it bad} prime factors of $q_r$ is at least $q_r^\tau$ and this product must divide $y-y'$.
+We will estimate the size of the set of bad $(y, y')$ and use trivial bound for the inner sum in \eqref{GR6} corresponding to such bad $(y, y')$. \be \ee (For the second inequality, we note that $M>Q$.)